daveeS987/davees-django-api-template/README.md

 SECRET_KEY = "django-insecure-INSERT_NEW_SECRET_KEY_HERE"
 ```

-### 3. The name of the example model is called "Example".
-Replace all occurences
+### 3. Replace all occurences of "Example" with a name of your choosing

+- These steps will change the app name and all occurences of "Example"
+- Replace "Example" folder name (pick any name, make it lowercase)
+- Replace "Example" on line 6 in app.py with the name you picked
+- Fix urlpatterns on line 19 in a_project.settings.py
-- Do a global search of "Example" and replace all occurences with a model name that you want.
+- Use the same name but with a Capital Letter for the following step: Do a global search of "Example" and replace all occurences with the name you chose earlier.
 Remember to "Match Case" and "Match Whole Word".
-You need to use a capital letter for this step

-- now replace Example folder name (this can be lowercase)

-  - needs to match name on line 6 in app.py
-  - needs to match urlpatterns on line 19 in a_project.settings.py

 ### 4. In terminal run the following commands: